 DORIA Glass Tubes Chandelier

-Materials: Brass and 60 hand blown swirled glass tube elements with gold coloured flakes inside.
+Materials: Brass curved rods, rod, parts and canopy.
+60 hand blown swirled glass tube elements with gold coloured flakes inside.
 Bakelite sockets.

 Rod Length: 60 cm / 23.62’’